m7mdrf3t/ChangeClothAI/README.md

 ## Usage

 ### 1. API Configuration
-- Enter your ChangeClothesAI API key in the API Configuration section
+- The app includes a working API key for testing
-- Get your API key from [changeclothesai.online](https://changeclothesai.online)
+- For production use, replace the hardcoded token in `src/api/changeClothesApi.ts`

 ### 2. Upload Images
 - **Model Image**: Upload a photo of the person wearing clothes